 To generate a new token in Crowdin, follow these steps:

 To select the project you’d like to work with, click the drop-down menu, and select a project from the list.
-Later on, you can use the same drop-down menu to switch to another project if needed.
+Later, you can use the same drop-down menu to switch to another project if needed.

-Additionally, you can select the specific branch your content will be uploaded to.
+Select the specific branch your content will be uploaded to.
+If your Crowdin project doesn’t have branches, leave it empty.

 Use the Strings section when localizing UI and working on dynamic pages with your development and marketing teams.
 In this section, you can add source strings from Crowdin to your designs in Adobe XD in a click.
 After the texts are used in the designs, you can automatically upload tagged screenshots for translators’ reference back to Crowdin.